-- September 1980: Gene Rayburn attempts to hit on one of the models during the Game Show Hosts Tournament.
+- September 1980: Gene Rayburn attempts to hit on one of the dealers during the Game Show Hosts Tournament.

-- November 1980: Bill Daly, while playing a Celebrity Edition, got a Queen as his first card.
-He opted to change it, getting an 8 in its place and a snark from Perry: "Hey, Minnesota Fats, you now have the worst card in the deck!"
+- November 19, 1980: Bill Daily, while playing a Celebrity Edition, got a Queen as his first card of Game 1.
+He opted to change it, getting an 8 in its place and snark from Perry: "Hey, Minnesota Fats, you now have the worst card in the deck!"
 He ended up running the board and stunning opponent (and fellow The Bob Newhart Show cast member) Marcia Wallace.

 - December 1980: During a children's week, a player starts the Money Cards with $8,040.

 - February 1981: Jim makes fun of Richard Dawson, complete with massively-outdated Family Feud picture (showing the original 1976-77 buzzers).